vanutech/web-documentation/docs/zatobox-plug.md

 ### Troubleshooting

 #### Reset
-To reset the wifi settings, you can push 10 seconds on the button.
-When succesfull the led should blink in pairing state.
+Press and hold the button for 10 seconds.
+If successful, the LED will blink in pairing mode.